Densities on Dedekind domains, completions and Haar measure: Densities on and the Davenport-Erd os Theorem

 \subsubsection{Analytic density for a general $D$}

-As observed in \S\ref{sss:anlt}, the analytic densitity on $\N$ does not have an obvious generalization to $D$ when there are infinitely many units: this is because the zeta function is an efficient tool to count ideals rather than elements.
-On the other hand, the construction in \S\ref{sss:anlt} works nicely as a density on $\cali(D)$.
+As implicit in \S\ref{sss:anlt}, the analytic density on $\N$ does not have an obvious generalization to $D$ when there are infinitely many units: this is because the zeta function is an efficient tool to count ideals rather than elements.
+On the other hand, we are going to see that the construction in \S\ref{sss:anlt} works nicely as a density on $\cali(D)$.

-For any $\calx\subseteq\cali(D)$, define
+For any $\calx\subseteq\cals(D)$, define

 In particular, if $D$ is the ring of integers of a number field then $\zeta_{\cali(D)}$ is the same as the usual Dedekind zeta function.
 Our hypothesis that $D$ is a global Dedekind domain ensures that $\zeta_\calx(s)$ always converges, absolutely and uniformly on compact subsets of the complex half-plane ${\rm Re}(s)>1$, for every $\calx$.